Turing-DECO3801/lambdas/README.md

 ### Audio Upload

 The last AWS Lambda was used to concatenate all the different audio segments that have been uploaded and decode it back into their raw audio data.
 The data had been encoded with Base64 encoding to prevent loss or corruption of data during upload.
-Once the data has been retrieved from the Buffer database table, it will be decoded and uploaded to an S3 Bucket and into the Memo table in the RDS for reference on the front end so it can be displayed with its relevant
+Once the data has been retrieved from the Buffer database table, it will be decoded and uploaded to an S3 Bucket and into the Memo table in the RDS for reference on the front end so it can be displayed with its relevant information.